 Junk drawer or separate channels?

-One thing I did to organize my private Discord journal was add some new text channels.
+One thing I did to organize my private Discord research journal was add some new text channels.
 If you are the kind of person who likes to have everything in one place, you might not need multiple channels.
-You could put all of your notes, memes, and reminders into the default #general channel.
+You could put all of your notes, memes, and reminders into the default general channel.
 It might end up like a junk drawer, but you can use the search bar to find something specific.

 One feature that makes Discord useful for storing links is the preview that shows up in the window along with the url.
-It allows the channel function as a visual bookmark list, instead of just a list of text links.
+It allows the channel to function as a visual bookmark list, instead of just a list of text links.

 Discord on every device